 My name is Silvia.
-I am a Mom and Stepmom of four amazing teenagers.
 I live in a beautiful town called Holliston in Massachusetts and I have the cutest neighbors in the world... they are horses!
 Having a close contact with nature is extremely important to me, and I am very grateful to be where I am.
 Outside of blogging I love spending time with my family, my fur baby cat Leo and in my garden.
 Time spent at home is always very much appreciated but I also love to travel, going to the beach, visiting local farms and garden centers, and I enjoy practicing yoga and meditation.

 I grew up in a small village in Brazil, surrounded by farms, nature and simplicity.
 At early age I learned the values of growing my own food and discovered a passion for farm to table meals.